ValiantWind/ValiantWind.github.io/my-situation.md

 Replit was my only option for solid and easy hosting for my web application to fit my needs.
 I couldn't take advantage of free credits from other services like Digital Ocean and Google Cloud, so Replit was the next best thing.

-This all changed when Replit made a recent change to make all web application hosting paid by January 1st, 2024.
+This all changed when Replit made a recent change to remove their hosting feature "Always On", in favor of their new hosting feature "Deployments" by January 1st, 2024.
+This wouldn't have been an issue since Always On was paid and I wasn't relying on Always On for hosting, but it came with some side effects including no more custom domains unless you pay for a "deployment".

 I relied on Replit to host my most prized project of all time: My private api.
 And now I couldn't host it.
 This was not only bad for my workflow, but also several of my other projects that used my API.
 Now I can't host any of my web applications at all.

 Now there is no where I can host my web application without paying or providing any sort of payment method.
 This really hurts because I'm no longer able to continue working on my projects.
 Sure, I could run them locally but that wasn't really ideal as that did not fix the issue with my websites breaking.
 I could also work on other projects that aren't web applications, but it's not something I can live with as I no longer have the tools to pursue my most prized projects, which were web applications.